MeFerdi/AirBnB_clone/README.md

 For a full list of available commands and their usage, refer to the documentation or run help within the command interpreter.

 Examples
-Example 1: Searching for accommodations in New York City
+Example 1: Searching for accommodations in Nairobi City

 sql
 Copy code
-search New York City
+search Nairobi City
 Example 2: Booking a listing with ID 123 for a stay from January 1st to January 7th

 yaml